NATIONAL CAREER NURSE ASSISTANTS’ DAY

 Every year, on the first day of National Nursing Assistants’ Week, we observe National Career Nurse Assistants’ Day.
 On this day, we recognize all nursing assistants who dedicate their lives to the well-being of others, whether it’s been 5 years or 58 years of service.

 Nursing assistants work in hospitals and nursing homes alike, performing everyday living tasks for the elderly, chronically ill, or rehabilitation patients who cannot care for themselves.
-Of course, nursing assistants require in-depth training to gain necessary qualifications to cover a wide scope of responsibilities.
+Of course, nursing assistants require in-depth training to gain the necessary qualifications to cover a wide scope of responsibilities.
 The American Red Cross, as well as other providers, provide classes to study for nursing assistants.
 Although states may distribute CNA certification exams, their certification follows a standard set of qualifications created by the government.

 HOW TO OBSERVE #CareerNurseAssistantsDay